dirkroorda/app-uruk/api.md

 ## graphics

-`graphics` indicates whether to display a piece of graphics with the node (only relevant for signs and quads)
+`showGraphics` indicates whether to display a piece of graphics with the node (only relevant for signs and quads)

 ## lineNumbers